 What is coagulation factor VIIa (Novoseven)?

-Coagulation factor VIIa is a man-made protein that is similar to a natural protein in the body that helps the blood to clot.
+Coagulation factor VIIa is a man-made protein similar to a natural protein in the body that helps the blood to clot.

 Coagulation factor VIIa is used to treat or prevent bleeding in people with hemophilia A or hemophilia B, or factor VII deficiency.

-Coagulation factor VIIa may also be used for other purposes not listed in this medication guide.
+Coagulation factor VIIa may also be used for purposes not listed in this medication guide.

 What are the possible side effects of coagulation factor VIIa (Novoseven)?